 Based on data from the lead-in patients, CryoLife filed a Humanitarian Device Exemption (HDE) for the use of BioGlue in the surgical repair of acute thoracic aortic dissections, which was approved by FDA in December 1999 (H990007).
 CryoLife gained approval in May 2000 to investigate the use of BioGlue for sealing anastomotic sites in cardiac and vascular repairs.
 During this investigation, the HDE remained active, allowing for the use of BioGlue in the surgical repair of acute thoracic aortic dissections.
-CryoLife gained approval to market BioGlue in December 2001 for sealing anastomotic sites in cardiac and vascular repairs and adjunct in the surgical repair of acute thoracic aortic dissections.
+CryoLife gained approval to market BioGlue in December 2001 for sealing anastomotic sites in cardiac and vascular repairs, which included the use of BioGlue as an adjunct in the surgical repair of acute thoracic aortic dissections.
+The HDE close-out report was submitted to FDA in February 2002.